olljanat/minio/docs/ftp/README.md

 ### Certificate-based authentication

 `--sftp="trusted-user-ca-key=` specifies a file containing public key of certificate authority that is trusted to sign user certificates for authentication.

-Implementation is identical with "TrustedUserCAKeys" setting in OpenSSH server with following expections:
-- Only one CA key can be defined.
+Implementation is identical with "TrustedUserCAKeys" setting in OpenSSH server with expection that only one CA key can be defined.
-- Only one identity per certificate is allowed.

-If a certificate is presented for authentication and has its signing CA key is in this file, then it may be used for authentication for user specified in the certificate's identity field.
+If a certificate is presented for authentication and has its signing CA key listed in this file, then it may be used for authentication for any user listed in the certificate's principals list.

 Note that certificates that lack a list of principals will not be permitted for authentication using trusted-user-ca-key.
 For more details on certificates, see the CERTIFICATES section in ssh-keygen(1).

-Certificate-based authentication can be enabled by defining trusted user CA public key.

-One time operation:
-ssh-keygen -f user_ca

-Per user operations
-ssh-keygen -f testuser

-ssh-keygen -s user_ca -I testuser-2020-01-01 -n testuser -V +4w testuser.pub